thinkb4/a-walk-in-javascript/day_05.md

   - Exception handling
   - Iteration
   - Arbitrary Jumps
-  - Iterables and the iteration [protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols)
+  - The Iterable and the Iterator Protocol
   - Preliminary Practice
   - Exercises